kimandsharp/bmb510/README.md

 # bmb510
-Code for bmb510 data analysis class, taught to 1st year Ph.D students in the Biochemmistry and Molecular Biophysics program at the University of Pennsylvania.
+Code for bmb510 data analysis class, taught to 1st year Ph.D students in the Biochemistry and Molecular Biophysics program at the University of Pennsylvania.
 Requires math, matplotlib, and numpy packages
 Bayesian versions of most basics stats operations used in conventional statistics: